Quin-Riley-A/Mr.-Roboger/README.md

 3. Unzip the downloaded folder if necessary.
 4. Enter the decompressed folder and open "index.html" in your prefered web browser.

-(tk ADD STEPS ABOUT VERIFYING PROJECT IS SET UP CORRECTLY)
+(tk ADD STEPS ABOUT VERIFYING PROJECT IS SET UP CORRECTLY or find other methods from linked exemplar readmes for how to make this section properly detailed)
 ***

 ### Example Tests: {#tests}